Vimer5410/Metadata-Extractor/README.md

 # About The Project
-This project is a "taker" of meta data from images in C#, with the ability to display and modify them
+This project is a "taker" of metadata from images in C#, with the ability to display and modify them.
+In this example, I'm using Avalonia UI WITHOUT the MVVM pattern, because this application is so simple that it doesn't even need it.
+I was interested in trying to extract metadata and perform further operations on it.

 ![image](https://github.com/Vimer5410/Metadata-Extractor/assets/94566326/4168273e-ea98-494b-809b-6d35a1a4fa68)